vikroe/phasereconstruction/README.md

 The different algorithms are implemented in Matlab.

 Real-time implementation is done in C++ CUDA with OpenCV for parsing input and output media files and displaying.
+Json parsing by nlohmann <https://github.com/nlohmann/json> is used as well.

 ## References